cjdrake/boolexpr/doc/source/unfeatures.rst

 There's a bug open to improve the flattening algorithm.
 The ``id`` of a literal is an implementation detail.
 The only thing the user interface should care about is the Variable name string.

+The ``Illogical`` class is experimental.
+It is supposed to represent an illogical condition such as metastability, but the usage model is unclear right now.